Mobile Tel/Text 07887 661662 * Landline - 01489 798652

 Once the paperwork has been checked he or she will ask you to take them to your car.
 Your instructor would normally wait in the waiting area unless you request they sit in on your test.
 You will be asked initially to read a number plate at a distance of approx 67 feet.

 You will then be asked two questions from a selection of show me , tell me questions which can be found on www.gov.uk/motoring although your instructor would have made you familiar with these as part of your driving course.

 Once this is done the examiner will ask you to make yourself comfortable in the car whilst they take down some detail about the car.
 They will then get into the passenger seat and brief you on how they will conduct the test.

 The examiner will ask you take various turns and roads as you drive around the course that has been selected.

-You will also be required to do two manoeuvres from a selection of four.
-This could be a Bay Park , Reverse park , Left Reverse, or Turn in the Road.
+You will also be required to do a manoeuvre.
+This could be a reverse park, forward drive into a parking bay, parallel park, or a pull up on the right facing the oncoming traffic.
 You may also get an emergency stop although this at the discretion of the examiner.
 All these would have been covered in your driving course and you will be well able to complete any one of these by the time you take your test.

 To book a test go to www.gov.uk/motoring or phone 0300 200 11 22

 There are now 2 companies working with the D.S.A. booking both theory and practical tests.
 They are Pearson and Reed.

 Current cost of a test during the week is £62.00 or £75.00 at weekends.